-Examples of patients experiencing psychosocial barriers include but are not limited to those who: are homeless, sell sex, are experiencing mental ill-health, misuse substances, are employed on zero-hour contracts, are unable to access childcare or are currently victims or survivors of domestic abuse.
+- o Individuals who are pregnant; - o Contacts of individuals who are pregnant; - o Individuals living in geographically remote regions with limited access to clinics; - Individuals experiencing psychosocial barriers which include but are not limited to those who: are homeless, sell sex, are experiencing mental ill-health, misuse substances, are employed on zero-hour contracts, are unable to access childcare or are currently victims or survivors of domestic abuse.

-For all other patients and asymptomatic individuals, it may be appropriate to not give epidemiological treatment, and to repeat testing 2 weeks after exposure.
+For all other individuals and asymptomatic individuals, it may be appropriate to not give epidemiological treatment, and to repeat testing 2 weeks after exposure.